1080 Wellington Trace

 The Club is open between 2:00 and 8:00 p.m., Monday through Friday, throughout the school year.
 During the spring and winter breaks, and teacher planning days, the Club is open from 7:30 a.m. to 6:00 p.m.
 Summer hours are 7:30 a.m. to 6:00 p.m.

 The Boys & Girls Clubs of Palm Beach County works to help youth of all backgrounds develop the qualities needed to become responsible citizens and leaders.
-The Club offers daily access to a broad range of programs in six core areas: character and leadership development; education and career development; health and life skills; the arts; sports; fitness and recreation; and technology.
+The Club offers daily access to a broad range of programs in six core areas: character and leadership development; education and career development; health and life skills; the arts; sports and fitness; and technology.

 The Boys & Girls Club of Wellington opened in 1987 through the combined efforts of the Youth Activities of Wellington, Corepoint Corporation, Palm Beach County and Acme Improvement District.